 The Merck Veterinary Manual states that adding 1-to-4 tablespoons of pumpkin per meal to the diet of a dog suffering from constipation can help ease mild constipation.

 It’s always important to make sure that dogs are well hydrated and have access to plenty of water when you increase the fiber in their food because dehydration can make constipation worse.

 How Much Canned Pumpkin To Give A Dog

-How much pumpkin you give your dog will depend on why you’re giving it to them.
+How much plain canned pumpkin you give your dog will depend on why you’re giving it to them.

 You should always consult with your veterinarian to determine how much canned pumpkin your dog should get and for how long.